 Follow the customer.
 Thanks to COVID, or not, buying habits are changing.
 This is a dramatic disruptive change and does not happen often in human history.
 When it does happen, like overnight, you better “RIGHT SIZE YOUR BUSINESS” as Chris alerts us.
 Because of this horrendous pandemic, some businesses will adjust strategically to this reality and thrive, some will not survive.

-Will this change affect your industry, your business?
+Will this change affect our industry, your business?
 Let’s take a look.
 How much of your business is done online?
 If none, then you are out of business and don’t know it yet (Illumigeddon).
 Just check out what happens this year on Black Friday vs. Cyber Monday.
+In 2019, 75% of all sales were done online, even on Black Friday.
+Most likely this will be greater this year…

 Consumer buying habits have been changing for some time.
 Here are the major reasons why: